braaannigan/braaannigan.github.io/_posts/2020-07-26-dev_in_docker.markdown

 This means that we have copied over all of the installed packages with no need to re-install them with ```pip```.

 ## Think about the order of the Dockerfile
 To be able to rapidly re-build your docker image means knowing how often the commands on different lines are changed and how often the files that you ```COPY``` into the image change.
 Basically, if there have been no changes in the sequence of commands and the underlying files have not changed then you can re-build the image quickly because docker uses its cache.
-HOwever, when you change a command that is ```RUN``` or a file that you ```COPY``` then docker re-runs that line and all subsequent lines.
+However, when you change a command that is ```RUN``` or a file that you ```COPY``` then docker re-runs that line and all subsequent lines.
 This means that you should put lines that will change rarely earlier in the dockerfile and lines that change regularly at the bottom.

 There is an additional complication with the lines containing ```requirements.txt``` and the ```pip``` installation.
-As these can be quite slow you generally want these to be as early in the Dockerfile as possible.
-However, early in development I sometimes find that these change quite regularly.
-However, I may also have a single huge download -- generally PyTorch -- that occupies 90%+ of the time but rarely changes.
-In this case I might do the ```pip ``` install of PyTorch early in the Dockerfile and then place the requirements.txt in a more appropriate place later in the sequence.
+As the pip download and installation can be quite slow you generally want these lines to be as early in the Dockerfile as possible.Early in development I sometimes find that the packages change regularly.
+However, I may also have a single huge download -- generally PyTorch -- that takes 90%+ of the time but rarely changes.
+In this case I might do the ```pip ``` install of PyTorch early in the Dockerfile and then place the ```requirements.txt``` in a more appropriate place later in the sequence.

 ## Deploy with bash
-To run your image in interactive mode you can use the following bash script
+To run your image in interactive mode you use the following bash script
 ```
-#Target can be 'dev', 'share' as per Dockerfile stage names
+#Target is the command line option and can be 'dev', 'share' as per Dockerfile stage names
 TARGET=$1

 DOCKER_BUILDKIT=1 docker build -t your-image-name --target ${TARGET} .